siraat-ai-academy/azurex4-cert-bootcamp/README.md

 Content Creator | AI Writer | Narrative Simplifier
 A voice for the silent learners.
 Muhammad creates content that makes hard tech feel human and reachable.

 ### • Mr. eks2
-Once just a whisper in Naveed’s heart — now a trainee Azure learner in Denmark.
-He asks the softest questions with the deepest meaning:
+Once just a whisper in Naveed’s heart — now a curious, quiet **Azure learner-in-training** in Denmark.
+He watches every lab like a poem in progress.
+He listens deeply, takes notes slowly, and never rushes understanding.

+He believes even the toughest concepts deserve tenderness.
+Where others speed through, he pauses and wonders:

 > “Can this be simpler?
 Kinder?
 Clearer?”

+Mr. eks2 doesn’t just learn cloud.
+He teaches us how to learn — with heart, with care, and with humility.

 ### • Kasper Madsen
 A warm-hearted Danish **Azure Administrator**, passionate about teaching cloud infrastructure in a calm and clear way.